Zilliqa/Zilliqa/README.md

 To run Zilliqa, we recommend the minimum system requirements specified in our [Mining](https://dev.zilliqa.com/docs/miners/mining-zilclient#hardware-requirements) page.

-## Build Dependencies
+## Build from Source Code

-The officially supported operating system is **Ubuntu 16.04**, until Zilliqa [v6.4.2](https://github.com/Zilliqa/Zilliqa/releases/tag/v6.4.2).
+The officially supported operating system is **Ubuntu 20.04**.

 Effective Zilliqa [v7.0.0](https://github.com/Zilliqa/Zilliqa/releases/tag/v7.0.0), the officially supported operating system is **Ubuntu 20.04**.
-Although Zilliqa continues to be backward compatible with Ubuntu 16.04, we recommend users to upgrade to Ubuntu 18.04 moving forward.
+Although Zilliqa continues to be backward compatible with Ubuntu 18.04, we recommend users to upgrade to Ubuntu 20.04 moving forward.

 Run the following to install the build dependencies: